Chart

 • UACJ provides training programs in Japan for employees hired local in other countries by its subsidiaries.

-• UACJ actively hires mid-career workers and has established a network for rehiring former employees.
+• UACJ actively hires mid-career workers and is rehiring former employees (alumni) on a trial basis.

 • Career counseling and various training programs are offered on an ongoing basis to help employees with career development.